Wire Mesh Panels

 T post step 2 - panel

-Use panels to measure the distance between the posts.
+Use the panel to measure the distance between the posts.

 Step 3 – Install End Posts